How the practical driving test works

 1. General driving ability

-Your examiner will give you directions to follow for various types of road and traffic conditions.
+Your examiner will set up a satnav for you to follow for various types of road and traffic conditions.
 Just drive the way your instructor taught you (their voice will be ringing in your head!) and you'll be fine.

 You'll be tested on: